3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/inheritance-in-ruby.md

 ## build a Cat class

   - should be initialized with:
-    breed as a string
+    * breed as a string
-    snark as a boolean
+    * snark as a boolean

-  method meoww => logs "meoww"
+  method meow => logs "meoww"

   - add attr_accessor to all attributes